The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DISCUSSION

 \subsection{``Hybrid Indicator'' GRBs in the Light of their Optical Afterglow Luminosities}

-In this chapter, we will discuss three events that are in our Type I GRB sample which are contested.
-They have ``hybrid indicators'', with some of the population indicators pointing to a Type I (merger population) origin and some pointing to a Type II (collapsar population) origin.
-Next to the indicators already discussed in \kref{dataI}, we can now add the optical afterglow luminosity at one day after the GRB assuming $z=1$, as we have shown that Type I GRB afterglows are typically a factor 100 fainter than Type II GRB afterglows.
+In this chapter, we will discuss three events that are in our sample which are contested.
+They have ``hybrid indicators'', with some of the population indicators, by themselves, pointing to a Type I (merger population) origin and some pointing to a Type II (collapsar population) origin.
+In the literature on these events, they have been described to be both Type I and Type II GRBs, depending on the work chosen.
+In \kref{dataI}, two of these events have been classified as Type I/Type I candidate GRBs, while the other has been classified as a Type II candidate.
+We can now add the optical afterglow luminosity at one day after the GRB assuming $z=1$ as a further criterion to help in classification, as we have shown that Type I GRB afterglows are typically a factor $100-300$ fainter than Type II GRB afterglows.